Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: CONCLUSION

 \section{CONCLUSION}

-In this paper, a distributed computing framework is proposed for the metaverse services based on CDC and double blockchains.
-Each blockchain provides one kind of service for CDC in the metaverse.
-In order to quantify workers’ reliability, the subjective logical model is used to compute the reputation values of IoT devices.
-A hierarchical game-theoretic approach is proposed, the coalition formation game is formulated in the lower level to select reliable workers, and the Stackelberg game is designed in the upper level to incentivize workers to join the CDC rendering tasks.
-Finally, the performance of the double blockchains is tested based on Fisco Bcos blockchain and Hyperledger Caliper.
-The hierarchical game-based reliable worker incentive mechanism is simulated and analyzed.
-Simulation results show that the proposed scheme is resistant to the malicious workers.
-When the misbehavior ratio is 0.2, the utility of the MSP has been maximally increased by 24\%, and the average utility of workers has been maximally increased by 57\% compared with the random worker selection scheme.
-In future works, specific consensus mechanisms of blockchain for the metaverse might be studied.
+In this paper, a distributed computing framework is proposed for the vehicular metaverse based on CDC and blockchain.
+The subjective logical model is used to compute the reputation values of vehicles.
+A hierarchical game-theoretic CDC framework is proposed for the vehicular metaverse, the coalition formation game is combined with the reputation metric in the upper layer to select reliable workers, and the Stackelberg game is designed in the lower layer to incentivize workers to join the CDC rendering tasks.
+Finally, the hierarchical game-based CDC reliable worker incentive mechanism is simulated and analyzed.
+Simulation results indicate that the proposed reliable CDC scheme is resistant to the malicious workers and is suitable for the decentralized CDC in the vehicular metaverse.
+The utility of the MSP has been increased by 17\%, and the average profit of workers has been increased by 14\% compared with the best-effort worker selection scheme.
+In future works, specific consensus mechanisms of blockchain for the vehicular metaverse might be studied.